DigitalGeographyLab/green-path-server/README.md

 The file `hma.graphml` covers the extent of the HMA (i.e. Helsinki, Espoo, Vantaa & Kauniainen), whereas `kumpula.graphml` is a small subset of the full graph intended for development and testing purposes (it is included in this repository).

 ### Format & attributes
 To use street network graph data with Green Paths, it needs to be in the GraphML format and feature required node & edge attributes.
-The format and attributes of the graph data are described in [the documentation of the module graph_build](src/graph_build).
+The format and attributes of the graph data are described in [the documentation of the module graph_build](src/graph_build#Graph-format-and-attributes).

 ### Other geographical extents (graph building)
 It is possible to construct a routing graph for any area from raw OpenStreetMap data (*.pbf).
 However, since data on traffic noise, greenery and air quality may not be available in the same format for other areas, some customized data processing and sampling are likely needed.
-See the module [graph_build](src/graph_build) for more documentation on graph building.
+See the module [graph_build](src/graph_build#Building-a-custom-graph) for more documentation on graph building.

 ## Configuration
-A number of settings of the routing software can be adjusted from the configuration file: [src/gp_server/conf.py](src/gp_server/conf.py)
+A number of settings of the routing software can be adjusted from the configuration file: [src/gp_server/conf.py](src/gp_server/conf.py).
+The routing workflow and response schema are described in [docs/green_paths_api.md](docs/green_paths_api.md), including the differences in research mode.

 ## Running the server locally: linux/osx
 ```